EnterpriseDB/pg_failover_slots/README.md

 If it's set to true (which is the default), they will be dropped, otherwise they will be kept.

+If you are using the standby for logical decoding (as a publisher), you should probably disable this setting. pg_failover_slots might remove a logical replication slot if there is a momentary disconnection.

 ### pg_failover_slots.primary_dsn

 A standby option for specifying the connection string to use to connect to the